Alfresco/acs-packaging/docs/query-accelerator.md

 ```
 log4j.logger.org.alfresco.enterprise.repo.queryaccelerator=debug
 ```
-INFO messages should give a % based on number of nodes at the start vs number of nodes processed so far.
-Log message should look something like: [INFO] {denorm tablename} 25% completed
+INFO messages should give a log that informs you that rows are being inserted within a range of node ids and after that how many rows have been inserted within that same range.
 Logs when Query Set Refresh is performed but there are no updates:
 ```
 2021-01-14 17:12:33,020  DEBUG [repo.queryaccelerator.QuerySetConfigServiceImpl] [http-bio-8080-exec-6] Refreshing query sets - checking for updates...